-Table 25.4.14.2 Horizontal Clearance for Traffic Control Signs

-PLACEMENT Placement shall be in accordance with the Design Standards .
-Placement within sidewalks shall be such that an unobstructed sidewalk width of 4' or more (not including the width of curb) is provided.
-SUPPORTS Supports except overhead sign supports shall be frangible or breakaway.
-When practicable, sign supports should be located behind barriers that are justified for other reasons.
-Overhead sign supports shall be located outside the clear zone unless shielded.
+Table 25.4.14.2 Horizontal Clearance for Traffic Control Signs the wid Iks shall be such that an unobstructed sidewalk width of 4' or more (not including Ith of curb) is provided.
+SUPPORTS practica reasons rts except overhead sign supports shall be frangible or breakaway.
+When able, sign supports should be located behind barriers that are justified for other s. ead sign supports shall be located outside the clear zone unless shielded.

-Table 25.4.14.3 Horizontal Clearance for Light Poles
+Table 25.4.14.3Horizontal Clearance for Light Poles

-CONVENTIONAL LIGHTING Not in the median except in conjunction with barriers that are justified for other reasons.
+CONVENTIONAL Not in the median except in conjunction with barriers that are justified for other reasons.
 Rural and Urban Flush Shoulders: 20' from the travel lane, 14' from auxiliary lane. (may be clear zone width when clear zone is less than 20').
-Urban Curb or Curb and Gutter: From right of way line to 4' back of face of curb (may be 1.5' back of face of curb when all other alternatives are deemed impractical).
+LIGHTING Urban Curb or Curb and Gutter: From right of way line to 4' back of face of curb (may be 1.5' back of face of curb when all other alternatives are deemed impractical).
 Placement within sidewalks shall be such that an unobstructed sidewalk width of 4' or more (not including the width of curb) is provided.
 HIGH MAST LIGHTING Outside of the clear zone unless shielded.